Boxer Breed Summary

-The Boxer a descendent of the German Bullenbeisser, an extinct dog known for its strength and agility.
+The Boxer a descendant of the German Bullenbeisser, an extinct dog known for its strength and agility.
 It’s thought that during the 19th century, a female Bullenbeisser was bred with a local dog (with unknown origin), to create the bloodline of Boxers that we know today!
-This breed became well-known around Europe in the late 1890’s and was eventually imported to the U.S in 1903 – and a year later, was registered by the American Kennel Club!
-WW1 was the big turning point for this breed, and many where enlisted into the Military, where they served as messenger and guard dogs.
+This breed became well-known around Europe in the late 1890s and was eventually imported to the U.S in 1903 – and a year later, was registered by the American Kennel Club!
+WW1 was the big turning point for this breed, and many were enlisted into the Military, where they served as messenger and guard dogs.
 It was after the war, when soldiers bought the dogs back with them to their families in 1940, that they truly gained popularity.

 |Kennel Club Group||Working|